-One-click cloud connection (03C) together with an 03C service provides easy and secure internet access to live and recorded video from any location.
+One-click cloud connection (O3C) together with an O3C service provides easy and secure internet access to live and recorded video from any location.
 For more information, see axis.com/end-to-end-solutions/hosted-services.

-Allow 03C:
+Allow O3C:

-over the button. the dev Always it stays No: Dis ck: This is the default setting.
-Press and hold the control button on the device to connect to an O3C service e internet.
-You need to register the device with the O3C service within 24 hours after you press the control Otherwise, the device disconnects from the O3C service.
-Once you register the device, Always is enabled and ice stays connected to the O3C service.
-The device constantly attempts to connect to an O3C service over the internet.
-Once you register the device, connected to the O3C service.
-Use this option if the control button on the device is out of reach. ables the O3C service. eeded, enter the proxy settings to connect to the proxy server.
+- One-click: This is the default setting.
+Press and hold the control button on the device to connect to an O3C service over the internet.
+You need to register the device with the O3C service within 24 hours after you press the control button.
+Otherwise, the device disconnects from the O3C service.
+Once you register the device, Always is enabled and the device stays connected to the O3C service. - Always: The device constantly attempts to connect to an O3C service over the internet.
+Once you register the device, it stays connected to the O3C service.
+Use this option if the control button on the device is out of reach. - No: Disables the O3C service.

+Proxy settings: If needed, enter the proxy settings to connect to the proxy server.

-Host: Enter the pro xy server's address.
+Host: Enter the proxy server's address.

-Port: Enter the por number used for access.
+Port: Enter the port number used for access.

-Login and Password I: If needed, enter username and password for the proxy server.
+Login and Password: If needed, enter username and password for the proxy server.

-Authentication me thod:
+Authentication method:

-because Digest: Auto: T the Dig Owner authenticat This method is the most compatible authentication scheme for HTTP.
-It's less secure than the Digest method is it sends the username and password unencrypted to the server.
-This method is more secure because it always transfers the password encrypted across the network.
-This option lets the device select the authentication method depending on the supported methods.
-It prioritizes est method over the Basic method.
-It prioritizes the device is ternet without a firewall or proxy.
+- Basic: This method is the most compatible authentication scheme for HTTP.
+It's less secure than the Digest method because it sends the username and password unencrypted to the server. - Digest: This method is more secure because it always transfers the password encrypted across the network. - Auto: This option lets the device select the authentication method depending on the supported methods.
+It prioritizes the Digest method over the Basic method.

+Owner authentication key (OAK): Click Get key to fetch the owner authentication key.
+This is only possible if the device is connected to the internet without a firewall or proxy.

 SNMP

 The Simple Network Management Protocol (SNMP) allows remote management of network devices.

-SNMP: Select the v ersion of SNMP to use.
+SNMP: Select the version of SNMP to use.

-• v1 and - - - v2c: Read community: Enter the community name that has read-only access to all supported SNMP objects.
-The default value is public.
-Write community: Enter the community name that has read or write access to all supported SNMP objects (except read-only objects).
-The default value is write.
-Activate traps: Turn on to activate trap reporting.
+- v1 and v2c: - Read community: Enter the community name that has read-only access to all supported SNMP objects.
+The default value is public. - Write community: Enter the community name that has read or write access to all supported SNMP objects (except read-only objects).
+The default value is write. - Activate traps: Turn on to activate trap reporting.
 The device uses traps to send messages for important events or status changes to a management system.
-In the web interface, you can set up traps for SNMP v1

-events or status changes to a management system.
 In the web interface, you can set up traps for SNMP v1 and v2c.
 Traps are automatically turned off if you change to SNMP v3 or turn off SNMP.
-If you use SNMP v3, you can set up traps through the SNMP v3 management application.

-- Trap address: Enter the IP address or host name of the management server. - Trap community: Enter the community to use when the device sends a trap message to the management system. - Traps: - Cold start: Sends a trap message when the device starts. - Warm start: Sends a trap message when you change an SNMP setting. - Link up: Sends a trap message when a link changes from down to up. - Authentication failed: Sends a trap message when an authentication attempt fails.
+If you use SNMP v3, you can set up traps through the SNMP v3 management application. - Trap address: Enter the IP address or host name of the management server. - Trap community: Enter the community to use when the device sends a trap message to the management system. - Traps: - Cold start: Sends a trap message when the device starts. - Warm start: Sends a trap message when you change an SNMP setting. - Link up: Sends a trap message when a link changes from down to up. - Authentication failed: Sends a trap message when an authentication attempt fails.